sciencecorp/vcpkg/README.md

 ## How to use

 The ports in this registry are consumed as overlay ports.
-To use them:
+To use them...

+Anywhere on your machine:

 ```bash
 # clone this repo in your favorite location